-Among our dear French friends, the question of the legality of CBD flowers continues to be debated, both in public opinion and in law.
+Among our dear French friends, the marketing of CBD flowers continues to fuel an intense legal and societal debate.
 After years of incessant back-and-forth between the European Union and France, the Conseil d'Etat recently annulled the government order banning the sale of CBD flowers.
 What was the origin of this ban, and why did the legal authorities decide to remove it?
 We tell you all about it.

 First of all, it's important to understand exactly what CBD is.
 CBD stands for cannabidiol, one of the many compounds found in hemp.
 Unlike tetrahydrocannabinol (THC), cannabidiol has no psychotropic effects and is not used recreationally.
 As a result, the recurring confusion between cannabis and CBD is irrelevant.